Ocean View Art Competition & Exhibition

 Rules

 Artist’s statement: all submissions must include a maximum 100-word statement that provides information on how you interpreted the theme through your artwork.
-A link to an online submission form will be provided.
+A link to an online submission form will be provided in January.

 Participants may submit one (1) original two-dimensional artwork.
 Pieces that will be accepted include but are not limited to: